Azure-Samples/Microchip-PIC-IoT-Wx/README.md

 5. Please make sure "Public repository" is in the list

-    If "Public repository" is not listed, add it from "Add" menu
+    If "Public repository" is not listed, add it using the "Add" icon

     <img src=".//media/image49.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />